xlsrln/cat/setup_help.md

 If you see anything in the preview, it's all good.
 Press start recording to record and stop when you're done!

+If you are uploading to youtube, you can use the naming format `[CAT 2022] rally sardinia | 12:34 nept 69` but it is by no means mandatory.

 ## clock overlay (optional)

 If you want a realtime clock overlay, you can `add source > browser source` and enter the following text as the URL.
 If you want another colour or size, you can change where it says "purple" or "30px".